 It had to be done, though, just like everything.

-She looked out over the crowd of reporter and blogger avatars seated in front of her, gathered to hear a special announcement from the Chief of the General Staff.
+She looked out over the crowd of reporter and blogger avatars seated in front of her, gathered to hear a special announcement from the Chair of the General Staff.
 The press conference was a formality, but being allowed to sit in on Armed Forces Announcements was considered a major token of accomplishment, as well as of a certain degree of access to Governance.
 Right there in the front row she could see prominent military blogger Avnit Hassan, as well as Agatha Amaranth, one of the top reporters for the Armed Forces Network.
 Mami exchanged glances with Agatha for a moment, nodding knowingly.
 Openly one of the mouthpieces of Governance, AFN had the privilege of receiving many press releases ahead of time, including this one.

 "Citizens of Governance," she addressed, reading directly off of a speech prepared for her by her staff.
 "Approximately two weeks ago, an astronomical survey probe detected a radio signal emanating from an unexplored system deep within the relatively unsettled Rhine Sector.
 The signal was of unambiguously human origin, and contained only the text 'SOS Ordo Illustrata' on repeat.
 With little other context to go on, we could only conclude the signal had something to do with a fringe religious cult that had once been situated on Optatum, and whose colonization ship had disappeared in 2442, the presumed victims of a Cephalopod attack."